drivy/frontend-configs/packages/babel-preset-app/README.md

 Install: `yarn add --dev @drivy/babel-preset-app`

-In your local babel configuration file, add it into the `presets` field:
+In your local babel configuration file `babel.config.js`, add it into the `presets` field:

 ```
 {
   "presets": [
-    "@drivy/babel-preset-app"
+    require("@drivy/babel-preset-app"),
   ]
 }
 ```